nikomatsakis/babysteps/babysteps/_posts/2022-01-27-panics-vs-cancellation-part-1.md

 ## Thanks

-Thanks to Aaron Turon, Yoshua Wuyts, Yehuda Katz, and others with whom I've deep dived on this topic over the years    , and to tomaka for their [blog post][tomaka].
+Thanks to Aaron Turon, Yoshua Wuyts, Yehuda Katz, and others with whom I've deep dived on this topic over the years, and to tomaka for their [blog post][tomaka].

 ## Footnotes